 “There is a master switch that turns on the engine.
 The engine activates other switches that make all the little cogs and gears in the machine do what they are supposed to do.”

 So who uses such terms and illustrations ???
-Someone who labels and recognizes the entire genome as he said, "a genetic engine."
+Someone who labels and recognizes the entire genome as he puts it, "a genetic engine."
+Someone who wish is to appeal to the average person and wishes to help them increase their personal knowledge of the natural world.
 Many of the gene switches and other nano-mechanisms they are looking into with their research and attempting to identify, they hope to manipulate and bypass the why and how nature works in the wild and create shortcuts mainly for profit.
-Okay, i get that.
-But still there are volumes here which can actually help the home gardener, professional landscaper or habitat restorationist get a healthy headstart on any project.
+Okay, I get that.
+But still there is literally volumes invaluable information here which can actually help the home gardener, professional landscaper or habitat restorationist to grasp and get a healthy headstart on any project.

 A newer interesting field in genetics is something called epigenetics or geneomic imprinting in which earlier researchers stumbled upon DNA as being more complex than ever religiously thought.
 Genes apparently have innumerable switches which can be turned on and off much like a light switch and these are what many are trying to identify and and manipulate, patent and turn into a new product for profit.
 For most of us here now, just knowing that they have discovered info on a plant's ability to sniff out water should tell us something about plant establishment and maintenance thereafter in the landscape, garden or habitat rehabilitation.
 As I've attempted over time to pound through everyone's skull the idea or concept of deep pipe irrigation.
 You have seen both the pics I'm referencing here, the one from Hunter Industries and the other which shows a home made device.
 Either will work.
 Plants need to be trained from youth to develop deeper roots where future subsoil water is going to allow them to mature, maintain and make a living the rest of their natural lives in your landscape.
 Most conventional practices have been ingrained into the average person by garden shows or advertising to water regularly and fertilize at time of planting and you should know that there are huge business reasons for them to market their products that way to you.
 Obviously as we've seen in both research studies above, there are clearly both scientific & natural reasons for not doing so.
 Fertilizing at time of planting is also another waste of time and as you've read above, does not encourage, promote nor facilitate root growth and development.
 However mycorrhizal inoculation at time of planting is a must and if some expert insists it's already there or everywhere somewhere in the air, run the other way.
 From my experience and recent trip, if things above ground are failing in Nature, it's a sure bet things aren't doing well under the soil.
 More on that later on a mycorrhizal article I'm writing and almost finished with.